All guides

 Most consultants dramatically overestimate their billable hours.
 Here is the math that matters:

-- Estimate your realistic billable hours.
-A typical solo consultant works 2,000 hours per year but bills only 1,000-1,200 of them.
+2. Estimate your realistic billable hours.
+Only 50-60% of a solo consultant's working hours are actually billable (Consulting Success / Melisa Liberman).
 The rest goes to business development, admin, marketing, learning, and all the operational work that keeps the business running.
-Non-billable work typically consumes 40-50% of your total working hours.

 Before you set rates: measure your actual utilization

 Do not guess at your billable percentage.
-Track it.
-Use Toggl Track for 4 consecutive weeks to measure every hour — billable and non-billable.
+Track it for 4 consecutive weeks.
+Measure every hour — billable and non-billable.
 Categorize non-billable time into: business development, admin, marketing, professional development, and internal projects.

 Most consultants are shocked by the results.
 If you are billing at 50% utilization and charging $150/hour, your effective rate against total hours worked is $75/hour.
 That changes the pricing conversation entirely.

-These ranges reflect mid-career to senior independent consultants in the US market (2024 data):
+These ranges reflect mid-career to senior independent consultants:

 Building productized service packages